Matcha: Multi-Stage Riemannian Flow Matching for Accurate and Physically Valid Molecular Docking: Experimental setup

 \subsection{Training details}

 All models are trained with the AdamW optimizer~\citep{loshchilov2017decoupled} using a learning rate of $5 \times 10^{-5}$.
 The docking models employ a batch size of 24 and are trained on a single NVIDIA H100 GPU (80GB).
-Stage~1 training runs for 1.9M steps ($\approx 11$ days), stage~2 for 3.3M steps ($\approx 19$ days), and stage~3 for 1.4M steps ($\approx 8$ days), totaling 38 GPU-days.
-The scoring model is trained separately with batch size 12 on an NVIDIA V100 GPU (16GB) for 700k steps ($\approx 26$ hours).
+Stage~1 training runs for 1.9M steps ($\approx 11$ days), stage~2 for 2.8M steps ($\approx 19$ days), and stage~3 for 1.4M steps ($\approx 8$ days), totaling 35 GPU-days.

 All \textsc{Matcha} models use 6 Complex \textsc{DiT} layers with hidden dimension 192.
 This corresponds to $\sim$29M parameters for the docking models and $\sim$6M parameters for the scoring model.
 For docking, we optimize a weighted objective with loss coefficients $w_\text{tr}=1$, $w_\text{rot}=1$, and $w_\text{tor}=3$.